What You’ll Learn

-Adaptogens are well-known and have even been featured in TIME magazine as a beneficial way to help with the building block process in the first place.
+Adaptogens are well-known and have even been written in TIME Magazine for their ability to help the body “resist stressors of all kinds, whether physical, chemical or biological.”
 We’ll share our top 10 recommended adaptogenic supplements (and why they work) so you can get started as soon as possible.

 First, a brief history: the term “adaptogen” was coined in 1947 to indicate substances that help to build and strengthen the body’s own natural systems of defense, often through acting as a mild stressor.
 This is similar to how exercise makes your muscles and ligaments stronger by temporarily stressing them under load and then allowing them to recover ready for more.